ricmmartins/fasthack-linux/README.md

 * [Linux Commands Notes for Professionals](https://goalkicker.com/LinuxBook/LinuxNotesForProfessionals.pdf)
 * [Introduction to Linux - Free course on Linux Foundation](https://training.linuxfoundation.org/training/introduction-to-linux/)

+## Coach's Guide

+In the [coach](./Coach/) directory are the guidelines in case you are running the Hackathon in an event and are a coach, as well as the solutions for the proposed challenges.
+If you're doing the Hackathon as a student, don't be fooled by looking at the solutions during the hack!
+Go learn something. :)

 ## Contributions
 Contributions in the form of errors, feature requests and PRs are always welcome.
 Please follow these steps before submitting a PR: